slawcode/workin-9-5/README.md

 A calendar application for typical 9 am to 5 pm working day

 ## Description
+-

 ## Usage
-- To use this website all that is needed is a browser and an internet connection.
-Once the URL is placed in the brower the website will open.
+- To use this webpage all that is needed is a browser and an internet connection.
+Once the URL is placed in the brower the webpage will open.

 - No authentications are needed to access the website.